ioistired/ioistired/README.md

 I'm io.

 - I like writing chat bots.
-I might enjoy it too much, as it's pretty much all I've been doing since 2016.
 - I also like thinking about copyright law
 - You can reach me at the email address listed in my commits
 - pfp credit: album cover of [Newlove by Sewerslvt](https://sewerslvt.bandcamp.com/album/newlove) (CC-BY 3.0)